cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - TAU provides global relay services and chain annoucement.
 - All chain addresses are derivative from one private key.
 Nodes use IPFS peers ID for ipv4 tcp transport. (the association of TAUaddr and IPFS address is through signature using ipfs RSA private key).
 - User uses relay from TAU, own chain and suzheccessed history, in the weight of 2:1:7
-- User can config automatic download size file X and daily maximum Y; for files less than X will be downloaded, for video only download X size of the overall video.
+- User can config automatic download size file X and daily maximum Y; for files less than X will be downloaded, for video only download X/total size of the overall video.
+- provide a hopping players
+- auto seeding is off chain function, downloader will randomless picking up pieces.

 - following a chain and mining/seedinig a chain is diffferent mode.
 - For a chain: random, watch and mining